EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter6.md

 Feel free to run tests as needed. **For example, after every code change.**

+If you're using VS2015 C# 6.0 skip this exercise.

 <h4 class="exercise-start">
     <b>Exercise</b>: Refactor GetHandRank with Tuples
 </h4>

-If you're using VS2015 C# 6.0 skip this step.

 Create a new public class named Ranker